 The purpose of Middle Division community service is to provide opportunities for students to learn about themselves and their community.
 The program cultivates a spirit of social responsibility and encourages students to contemplate and appreciate the rewards of a lifelong commitment to contributing to their community.
 Our ultimate goal as human beings should be to weave service into our daily routine and not as a separate act preformed solely to satisfy a requirement.
 Middle Division’s community service program is one that seeks to instill a sincere feeling of social responsibility and appreciation within our students.
 Grade 6

-On community service days, sixth grade service happens in the afternoon, after abbreviated morning classes.
+On community service days, grade 6 service happens in the afternoon, after abbreviated morning classes.
 In convocation groups, and under the direction of their convo teachers, sixth graders travel on foot or by bus to one of seven service sites: Sweetwater Park, Perrone Park, Berkeley’s Environmental Learning Center (on Bray Road), Change Makers (an on-campus venue), Sweetwater Organic Community Farm, the Florida Learning Garden, and Water Testing (also on campus).
 Groups rotate through these venues, one venue per service outing.
 Grade 7

-On service mornings, seventh-grade students attend scheduled classes.
+On service mornings, grade 7 students attend scheduled classes.
 Following lunch, they gather in convocation groups and each group travels by bus to its assigned venue.
 Six venues comprise the grade seven service program: Just Elementary School, Feeding America of Tampa Bay, Dover Exceptional Center, Dickenson Elementary, Metropolitan Ministries, and Arbor Terrace (an assisted-living facility).
 Groups rotate through these venues, one venue per service outing.
 Grade 8